Norovirus Lawyer

 Very recently, the Centers for Disease Control and Prevention (CDC) reported that a new strain of norovirus has been discovered and that the United States experiences more norovirus outbreaks than most other countries, making it all the more important to consult a seasoned norovirus lawyer if you’ve become ill with the viruses.
 At Ron Simon & Associates, we’re passionate about your health and well-being.
 Our norovirus attorneys have over two decades of experience with providing news and information about food poisoning outbreaks and litigation across the nation.
 The National Trial Lawyers Association has named Ron one of the Top 100 Trial Lawyers in the United States, distinguishing him as a lawyer with a proven track record of trial success.

 We’ve helped our clients recover over $700,000,000.
 Ron’s articles on outbreaks and litigation found on Food Poisoning News have been viewed by readers in over 180 countries.
-If you have any questions about the norovirus and a potential foodborne poisoning case on your hands, contact one of our associates today.
+If you have any questions about the norovirus and a potential foodborne poisoning case on your hands, contact Ron Simon & Associates today.

 Ron Simon Food poisoning lawyer